Get insider access

 Yes

-Most keyboards in the Keychron K Pro series don't have dedicated macro keys, including the Keychron K8 Pro we bought and tested.
+Most keyboards in this series don't have dedicated macro keys, including the K8 Pro we bought and tested.
+However, some models do have dedicated macro keys.
 For more details about models with dedicated macro keys, see our Differences Between Sizes and Variants section above.

 Design